noureddin/gdrive-dl/README.md

-  If you want to do something other than downloading, call gdrive-dl with one of these commands as the first argument. help, --help, -h, -?        print this help and exit confirm [FILES]             confirm and download either FILES if supplied, or all the big
+  If you want to do something other than downloading, call gdrive-dl with one of these commands as the first argument. help, --help, -h, -?        print this help and exit help-tor, --help-tor        print how to use gdrive-dl with tor, and exit confirm [FILES]             confirm and download either FILES if supplied, or all the big
-                             files in the current folder recursively. confirm-check               print a list of the big files in the current folder recursively that are not yet confirmed and downloaded list [ID]...
+                             files in the current folder recursively. confirm-check               print a list of the big files in the current folder recursively that are not yet confirmed and downloaded confirm-ia                  interactive confirming; it prints all files that need confirm in the current folder, recursively, with the total file size, and you choose which files to confirm and download. list [ID]...
 [URL]...       print the contents of the folders given by theirs IDs or URLs list-nodups [ID]...
 [URL]...  like 'list' but without duplicate-checking

 Options:
-  -ch, --choose=NAME           specify a file or folder to download only it -ex, --exclude=NAME          specify a file or folder to skip downloading it -f,  --force                 download (and complete) any non-downloaded files -ns, --no-scan               use the current IDs files and don't scan the online drive
+  -ch, --choose=NAME           specify a file or folder to download only it -ex, --exclude=NAME          specify a file or folder to skip downloading it -tor                         use gdrive-dl with tor, see help-tor above -ns, --no-scan               use the current IDs files and don't scan the online drive
-                               use --no-scan with --force to complete downloading -c,  --confirm[=FILE]        like 'confirm' command, but after downloading the drive -cc, --confirm-check         like 'confirm-check' command, but after downloading the drive -ad, --autodetect-dirs       download into a folder named the same as the given drive -mso,--microsoft-office      download Google files as docx, pptx, and xlsx, not pdf -odf,--opendocument-format   download Google files as odt, odp, and ods, not pdf
+                               use --no-scan with --force to complete downloading -c,  --confirm[=FILE]        like 'confirm' command, but after downloading the drive -cc, --confirm-check         like 'confirm-check' command, but after downloading the drive -ad, --autodetect-dirs       download into a folder named the same as the given drive -mso,--microsoft-office      download Google files as docx, pptx, xlsx, and png, not pdf -odf,--opendocument-format   download Google files as odt, odp, ods, and png, not pdf -txt                         download Google files as txt, txt, csv, and svg, not pdf -tsv                         with '-txt', download Google spreadsheets as tsv, not csv
   *                            anything else is passed to Wget as an option

 Notes: